<!– Jennifer in Palestine –>

 P.S.
 Since I first wrote this letter, your husband was contacted by a journalist from the Wall Street Journal to respond to this art work.
 He has generously given more details on the story behind the photograph, like the fact that he asked to marry you the very next day, and scanning the image on a Sharp JX-450 scanner with the help of his friend Jim Batson.
 He also told me you could not recall receiving any message from me.
 Although I have contacted you on your twitter account, and on your work address, but perhaps these messages have eluded you.
 Currently, if I Google your name, the first result, is the first rendition of this letter published on Rhizome.org.
 I hope some version of this letter will reach you soon, and you will be able to reply.
 In the mean time I have taken the restored depiction of you, and applied 72 filters available in Photoshop Creative Suite 6 to the image.

 In 2013, Constant Dullaart started a landmark project in digital archeology.
 The artist set out to find and revive the first image used as demonstration for the image editing programme Photoshop.
-Shot in 1988 by Photoshop’s co-creator John Knoll, the picture shows Knoll’s then-girlfriend reclining on a beach in Bora Bora.
+Shot in 1988 by Photoshop’s co-creator John Knoll, the image shows Knoll’s then-girlfriend reclining on a beach in Bora Bora.
 Minced through hundreds of filters, Jennifer’s picture had disappeared from the web until Dullaart painstakingly brought it back to life, pixel by pixel.
-His Jennifer in Paradise series (2013-ongoing) presents the restored picture as an online image, as wallpaper, and as lenticular prints materialising a range of standard Photoshop filters.
+His Jennifer in Paradise series (2013-ongoing) presents the restored image as lenticular prints materialising a range of standard Photoshop filters.
 Here, he writes to Jennifer about her passing role in a key moment of the relationship between photography and notions of truth and authenticity.
-CM

 Image: Constant Dullaart, Jennifer_in_Paradise, 2013.
 Courtesy the artist and Carroll / Fletcher, London